goonbarnwal/truthtag-backend/README.md

 # TruthTag Backend 🚀

-Backend API for **TruthTag**, an AI-powered fake job detection system that helps identify suspicious job opportunities and scam patterns.
+Backend API for TruthTag, an AI-powered fake job detection system.

 ## 📌 About Project